Montoya/gas-fee-snap/README.md

 Likewise, you should update the name, version, description, and repository sections of `package.json` even if you do not plan to publish your Snap to NPM. _Note: the `version` field in `snap.manifest.json` inherits the `version` field from `package.json`._

-Lastly, you can update the content of `index.html`, such as changing the name of the method for showing gas fee estimates, but make sure to change the method name in `src/index.js` as well to match.
-In this repository, the method name has been changed to `fees` and the content of index.html has been changed so that the button to invoke it is appropriately labeled "Get Fees."
+Lastly, you can update the content of `/packages/site/src/components/Home.tsx`, such as changing the name of the method for showing gas fee estimates, but make sure to change the method name in `/packages/snap/src/index.tx` as well to match.
+In this repository, the method name has been changed to `fees` and the content of `Home.tsx` has been changed so that the button to invoke it is appropriately labeled "Show Gas Fees."

 Once you have made all these changes you can publish your Snap to NPM and make the Dapp public so that others can install and try your custom Snap in MetaMask Flask!